-MuSim [6] is a new simulation tool developed by Muons, Inc. that facilitates MCNPX and GEANT4 simulations and provides advanced visualization capabilities, flexibility and versatility.
-Figure 5 shows an example of a MuSim simulation for GEMSTAR.
+MuSim [7] is a new simulation tool developed by Muons, Inc. that facilitates MCNPX and GEANT4 simulations and provides advanced visualization capabilities, flexibility and versatility.
+Fig. 6 shows an example of a MuSim simulation for GEMSTAR.
+Approximately 20,000 tracks out of 585,000 are shown.
+The neutrons are fully contained within the core, while a number of gammas escape.
+The neutrons result from all processes in the target and core, including fissions in the target and in the UF4 in the fuel.

-Figure 5: MuSim simulation of neutrons and gammas produced by a single 1000 MeV proton on a U target in the GEMSTAR reactor.
+Figure 6: MuSim simulation of neutrons and gammas produced by a single 1 GeV proton on a U target in the GEMSTAR reactor.
 Neutron tracks are green and gamma tracks are cyan.
 Graphite elements are shown in brown and the molten fuel mixture of LiF and UF4 in the tubes is shown in blue.
 The core is shown in 50% transparency to better visualize the tracks throughout the core.